• Skip to main content

 Notes

-• Caution - the juices in the tomatoes are hot and can shoot out when pressed on.
-Angle the spatula towards you and press away so that if any juices burst out they go away from you.
+• Caution – the juices in the tomatoes are hot and can shoot out when pressed on.
+Angle the spatula to press the tomatoes away from you so that if any juices burst out they go away from you.

 Nutrition